 Feeling a draft coming from your windows?
 It's costing you and the planet.
 Caulking and weather-stripping your windows will stop between 25% and 50% heat loss.

 8. Install a programmable thermostat!

-This a great way to control when your furnace comes on and how warm it is and by reducing the temperature in your home at night by only 2 degrees will help you save almost 7% on natural gas.
+This is a great way to control when your furnace comes on and how warm it is and by reducing the temperature in your home at night by only 2 degrees will help you save almost 7% on natural gas.

 9. Think before you wipe

 Save Money: Buy in paper products in bulk and look for the FSC symbol.